-In the spring, Kindergarten celebrates the 100thDay of School as we blow out 100 candles on a giant cake and participate in many activities counting to 100.
+In the spring, Kindergarten celebrates the 100thDay of School as we blow out 100 candles on a giant cake, dress like 100-year-old people, and participate in many activities counting to 100.

 Our spring study of animals and life cycles includes hatching butterflies, ladybugs and baby chicks.
 But perhaps our oldest and most loved tradition of all is our Kindergarten Circus.
 The children amaze us with their many acts and tricks.
 Many LT graduates still remember their part in the LWE Kindergarten Circus!!!

 Each year in October, the library is filled with beautifully decorated pumpkins!
 The students choose their favorite book character and with the help of their family, transform ordinary pumpkins into literary works of art.
 The entire school enjoys touring the annual Pumpkin Patch.